fishcus/KAP-manual/en/datasource/rdbms_datasource/import_sqlserver.en.md

 You can refer to [Import Data from RDBMS](README.md) to configure connection, and this article will introduce specific configuration for Microsoft SQL Server.

-> This solution requires customization and is not recommended to use in production environment, please contact Kyligence Service Team if you are interested in this.

 ### Drivers

 - Use official Microsoft SQL Server JDBC Driver (Recommend sqljdbc4.1)